Skip to main content

 • Any pains (including labour)

-• Severe headaches or abnormal swelling in face, hands or legs
+• Severe headaches or abnormal swelling in the face, hands, or legs

 • Blurred vision